 - a.
-All SCs must have a Direct Payment Plan. - 1) The Industry Plan can be adopted (Appendix C). - 2) Modifications to the Industry Plan can be filed for approval by the Commissioner of Insurance. - 3) A SC can develop its own plan and submit it for approval by the Commissioner of Insurance. - b.
+All SCs must have a Direct Payment Plan. - a.
+The Industry Plan can be adopted.
+Refer to Appendix C. - b.
+Modifications to the Industry Plan can be filed for approval by the Commissioner of Insurance. - c.
+A SC can develop its own plan and submit it for approval by the Commissioner of Insurance. - b.
 Any Direct Payment Plan developed by a SC must include a referral shop program.